Discover Sham Variations to Elevate Your Bedding Style

 Cleaning by Mattress Type

-• Memory Foam: Avoid hydrogen peroxide—use vinegar or enzymatic cleaners.
+• Memory Foam: Use vinegar or enzymatic cleaners only.

-• Innerspring: Safe with both vinegar and peroxide solutions.
+• Innerspring: Safe for vinegar and peroxide solutions.

-• Poly Foam: Enzymatic cleaners effectively remove odors and stains.
+• Hybrid/Poly Foam: Enzymatic cleaners remove odor and residue effectively.

 Prevent Future Accidents

-• Waterproof Mattress Protector: Forms a barrier against spills, sweat, and accidents.
+• Waterproof Mattress Protector: Blocks spills, sweat, and pet accidents.

 Professional Cleaning Options